Nixa Public High School: Overview

-Nixa High School has Football, Softball, Volleyball, Basketball, Wrestling, Baseball, Track and Field, Golf, Swimming, Bowling, Cross Country, Soccer, Tennis, and Bass Fishing.
+Nixa High School has Football, Marching Band, Softball, Volleyball, Basketball, Wrestling, Baseball, Track and Field, Golf, Swimming, Bowling, Cross Country, Soccer, Tennis, and Bass Fishing.

 Football

 The Nixa football team consists of three teams: Freshman, JV, and Varsity.
 In 2014, Nixa went to the Class 5 Football State Championship, but fell short by 3 points in a 25–22 loss to Battle High School.
 In early 2020, longtime coach Richard Rehagen retired as Nixa's football coach.
-Nixa hired John Perry; a coach from Mississippi who won state in 2016, as the new coach for the football team.
+Nixa hired John Perry; a coach from Mississippi who won state in 2016, as the new coach for the football team, where they were the state runner up in 2024, falling to DeSmet Jesuit 35–20.